Contact Us

 Members of the Royal Family

-On the day of the funeral subject to special command from The Queen or the Governor-General.
+On the day of the funeral subject to special command from The King or the Governor-General.

 Commonwealth Governors-General, Commonwealth Prime Ministers in office, Foreign and Commonwealth Heads of State